Tennessee Resettlement Aid

 Kid’s Winter Coat Drive

 New families who arrive with limited clothing and almost no personal items struggle to adapt to the Tennessee temperatures.
-To help offset household costs, TRA is collecting donations to buy 150 kids and teens coats in November.
-Your donation will keep kids them warm all winter and give parents peace of mind.
+To help offset household costs, collected donations to get coats to 150 kids and teens before winter.
+Thank you to everyone who gave generously.

 Our Impact